edit

 Imagine doing all that thinking, but so little speaking, having all those thoughts and so little ability to communicate.

-The idea behind this talk is that we are all in that situation.
-While not as extreme as for Bauby, we all have somewhat of a locked in intelligence.
+One challenge for the atomic human is that we are all in that situation.
+While not as extreme as for Bauby, when we compare ourselves to the machine, we all have a locked-in intelligence.

 Embodiment Factors